MicrosoftDocs/well-architected/well-architected/services/messaging/iot-hub-dps/operational-excellence.md

 For more information, reference [What is Azure IoT Hub Device Provisioning Service?](/azure/iot-dps/about-iot-dps)

-To understand how IoT DPS promotes operational excellence, reference [How to manage device enrollments with Azure portal](/azure/iot-dps/how-to-manage-enrollments).
+To understand how IoT Hub DPS promotes operational excellence, reference [How to manage device enrollments with Azure portal](/azure/iot-dps/how-to-manage-enrollments).

 ## Design considerations

-For more information about the Service Level Agreement for Azure IoT DPS, reference [SLA for Azure IoT Hub](https://azure.microsoft.com/support/legal/sla/iot-hub/v1_2/).
+For more information about the Service Level Agreement for Azure IoT Hub DPS, reference [SLA for Azure IoT Hub](https://azure.microsoft.com/support/legal/sla/iot-hub/v1_2/).

 ## Next step